btroncone/learn-rxjs/operators/README.md

 # RxJS 5 Operators By Example

-A complete list of RxJS 5 operators with easy to understand explanations, relevant resources, and runnable examples.
+A complete list of RxJS 5 operators with easy to understand explanations, relevant resources, and executable examples.

 ### Contents (By Operator Type)
 * [Combination](combination/README.md)